jnunyez/synchronization/README.md

 - OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node with access to `quay.io`

-- Baremetal Worker Node Requirements
+- Worker Node based on [SYS-210P][5] is used in this post but other platforms such as DellX11 or DellX12 should work.
   - RHEL 8 with kernel version bigger or equal than 4.18.0-305.34.2.el8_4.x86_64
-  - PCI-Express 4.0 x16 free slot
+  - PCI-Express 4.0 x16 free slot in worker node

-- An image with lspci and lsusb utilities installed than can be provisioned in worker node
+- An image with lspci, ethtools, and lsusb utilities installed than can be provisioned in worker node

-- [Node Feature Discovery][3] installed in the same namespace as the Silicom TimeSync Operator

 ## Installing Silicom Timesync Operator <a name="installation"></a>